-Section 4(3)-Would amend section 4(c) of the act by providing that arrangements for public inspection of propaganda filed by agents be placed in the hands of the Department of Justice thereby making it possible for the Department to arrange for public inspection of both the registration statements and propaganda of agents at the same time and place.
-Under existing law, the Librarian of Congress has the custodial responsibility for propaganda filed by foreign agents.
+Section 4(3) would amend section 4(c) of the act by providing that arrangements for public inspection of propaganda filed by agents be placed in the hands of the Department of Justice thereby making it possible for the Department to arrange for public inspection of both the registration statements and propaganda of agents at the same time and place.
+Under existing law, the Librarian of Congress has the responsibility for making available for public inspection propaganda filed by foreign agents.

-Section 4(4)-Would amend section 4 by adding two new subsections requiring agents to disclose their identity in dealings with officials, agencies, and branches of the Government.
+Section 4(4) would amend section 4 by adding two new subsections requiring registered agents to disclose their identity in dealings with officials and agencies of the Government.

-The first new subsection would require disclosure of the capacity of the agent and the identity of his principal in any case in which the agent either transmits political propaganda to, or requests information on a policy matter from, any official of the Government.
+The first new subsection would require disclosure of the capacity of an agent and the identity of his principal in any case in which the agent either transmits political propaganda to, or requests information on a policy matter from, any agency or official of the Government.
 The new subsection would not make it a prerequisite of such disclosure that the request or propaganda be carried by the mails or in interstate commerce as required for the labeling of propaganda under section 4(b) of the act.